Hattie Lloyd 24/02/22

 See, head chef Owen Kenworthy is a seriously talented chef.
 He’s been on the pans at Sketch under Pierre Gagnaire, he was the co-developer and head chef of the brilliant Brawn for five years, and has consulted on menus for the folks at Angelina and Primeur.
 The guy knows his onions, and probably who grew them.

 His passion for nose-to-tail cooking and sustainable farming is evident at The Pelican, where an ever-changing list of bar snacks can range from brawn on toast and game sausage rolls to native oysters, buttermilk brill skewers and spider crab on sourdough.
-And as they officially cut the rope on the pub next week, he’s just introduced a full restaurant menu, too.
-A weekly changing list of specials (including spit roast celeriac, and monkfish pie with lobster head gravy) is accompanied by an array of stellar small plates.
+But towards the back of the pub is the more formal dining area, where a weekly changing list of specials (including spit roast celeriac, and monkfish pie with lobster head gravy) is accompanied by an array of stellar small plates.
 Baby new potatoes, smoked over fire for hours; crisp-skinned trout served with the ribbony celeriac of dreams; glossy beets on a salty bed of cottage cheese… and a chocolate mousse that – trust us – you definitely have room for.
 Just try to restrain yourself from ordering everything on the menu…

 …or your bill will hold more than your belican, too.